SCRT-HQ/VaporShell/docs/glossary/Add-VSDynamoDBTableProvisionedThroughput.md

----
-layout: glossary
-title: Add-VSDynamoDBTableProvisionedThroughput
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDynamoDBTableProvisionedThroughput

 ## SYNOPSIS
-Adds an AWS::DynamoDB::Table.ProvisionedThroughput resource property to the template
+Adds an AWS::DynamoDB::Table.ProvisionedThroughput resource property to the template.
+Throughput for the specified table, which consists of values for ReadCapacityUnits and WriteCapacityUnits.
+For more information about the contents of a provisioned throughput structure, see Amazon DynamoDB Table ProvisionedThroughput: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-dynamodb-provisionedthroughput.html.

 ## SYNTAX